psgrover2010/parry-blog/_posts/2019-11-03-anassa-cyprus-travel-now-is-the-time-for-you-to-know-the-truth.md

 ![](/uploads/Cyprus &#40;7&#41;.jpeg){: width="2268" height="2268"}

-Cyprus is the place which you must head down for a break and spend time with locals and see how they spend their life.
+Cyprus is the place which you must head down for a break and spend time with locals and see how they live their life.
 In my view, the perfect Cyprus trip starts with where you stay.

 ![](/uploads/Cyprus &#40;9&#41;.jpeg){: width="4032" height="2268"}